wso2/docs-choreo-dev/en/developer-docs/docs/tutorials/consume-an-api-hosted-in-choreo.md

 To securely invoke the API/service, you need to use your Identity Provider (IdP).
 Follow these steps:

-1. Create a web application in Choreo.
+1. Create a web application in {{ product_name }}.
 2. Create an OAuth application in the IdP.
 3. Configure the web application to authenticate API/service invocations using the IdP.
 4. Deploy the web application.

 For this guide, you’ll use:
 - **WSO2 Asgardeo** as the IdP.
 - **[choreo-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end)** as the web application.
 This is a React SPA that uses Axios to invoke the service.
 It is configured to work with the **[choreo-samples/reading-list-app/reading-list-service](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-service)**.
-You can modify this web application to work with your service or deploy the sample service in Choreo.
+You can modify this web application to work with your service or deploy the sample service in {{ product_name }}.

 ### Step 1: Create a web application component

 !!! info
     You can use your own web application instead of the sample.
 For this guide, you’ll use the [choreo-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end).

-To host the front-end application in Choreo, create a web application component:
+To host the front-end application in {{ product_name }}, create a web application component:

-1. In the Choreo Console, select the project for the reading list application from the project list in the header.
+1. In the {{ product_name }} Console, select the project for the reading list application from the project list in the header.
 2. Click **Create** under the **Component Listing** section.
 3. On the **Web Application** card, click **Create**.
 4. Enter the following details: